melsman/melsman.github.io/papers.md

 ---
 {% include JB/setup %}

+* Wojciech Pawlak, Martin Elsman, and Cosmin Oancea. __A Functional Approach to Accelerating Monte Carlo based American Option Pricing__.
+In _31st symposium on Implementation and Application of Functional Languages (IFL '19)_.
+Singapore.
+September, 2019.

 * Duc Minh Tran, Troels Henriksen, and Martin Elsman. __Compositional Deep Learning in Futhark__.
 In _Proceedings of the 8th ACM SIGPLAN International Workshop on Functional High-Performance and Numerical Computing (FHPNC '19)_.
 Berlin, Germany.
 August, 2019.
 [PDF](/pdf/fhpnc19.pdf).

 * Martin Elsman, Troels Henriksen, and Niels G. W. Serup. __Data-Parallel Flattening by Expansion__.
 In _Proceedings of the 6th ACM SIGPLAN International Workshop on Libraries, Languages and Compilers for Array Programming (ARRAY '19)_.
 Phoenix, AZ, USA.
 June, 2019.
 [PDF](/pdf/array19.pdf).